 3. Choose suitable research methods

-Choosing suitable research methods for your study depends on various factors such as your goals, the stage of design you’re at, and the project's constraints, resources, and timeline.
-In many cases, a combination of methods will be used to gather comprehensive insights.
+Choosing suitable research methods for your study depends on various factors such as your goals, the product development stage you’re at, and the project's constraints, resources, and timeline.
+Often, a combination of methods will be used to gather comprehensive insights.

-In the UX research methods chapter of this guide, we delve into UX research methods in detail.
-Once you have a clear understanding of the results you want to achieve, ensure that the research methods you choose align with your objectives and provide the evidence you need to make well-informed decisions.
+In the UX research methods chapter of this guide, we delve into methods in detail.
+Once you have a clear understanding of the results you want to achieve, you can make sure the methods you choose align with your objectives and will provide the evidence you need to make well-informed decisions.

 4. Define how you’ll recruit UX research participants